 * Never mislead or misrepresent your intentions.
 For example, don't message someone a link to what looks like an article about social justice or the environment when it's really little more than a request for them to look at your art.

 * Don't ask "friends" to do things for you unless they're really your friends-- like in real life.
 Only ask when you can explain the nature of your request in terms they can relate to, understand and appreciate.
 Better yet, position your requests so that there's also something in it for whomever you're asking.

 * If you email someone to ask them for a favor and they email you back to decline, send them an email thanking them for at least considering your request.
 Simply not responding because you didn't get what you wanted is really rude-- and makes you look even more self-centered than you looked with you emailed them in the first place.

 * Don't be a taker.
-Facebook is not a vehicle for you to try to sponge up as much free information, advice, favors, feedback and other perks for yourself and your art as possible.
-If you want to get somewhere, give first; ask later.
+Facebook is not a vehicle for you to try to sponge up as much free information, advice, favors, feedback and other perks for yourself and your art as possible without giving anything back to others.
+If your purpose is to advance your agenda, give first; ask later.
 The more you give, the more you get back in return.
 People are far more likely to respond positively to your requests once you've made yourself available to them in some sort of constructive capacity first.

 - How to Buy Art on Instagram and Facebook

 More and more people are buying more and more art online all the time, not only from artist websites or online stores, but perhaps even more so, on social media ...